-The Company is exposed to Investment risks, Concentration risk, Interest Rate risks and Currency risks.
-Investment risks are currently low given the company's assets are currently held in cash or bank deposits in line with the Company's Investment policy.
+The Company is exposed to Investment risk, Concentration risk, Interest Rate risks and Currency risks.
+Investment risks are currently low given the Company's assets are currently held in cash or bank deposits in line with the Company's Investment policy.
 By investing in liquid, low risk assets, the Company ensures that its assets are invested in accordance with the Prudent Person Principle as required under Solvency II.
-Concentration risk is present given that a significant proportion of company assets are invested with the same financial institution although the level of exposure is believed to be low given the credit rating of that institution.
+Concentration risk is present given that a significant proportion of Company assets are invested with the same financial institution although the level of exposure is believed to be low given the credit rating of that institution.
 Interest Rate risk is not significant at this stage.
 There is currently a small but acceptable level of currency risk which is to be expected given the cross border and multi-currency nature of the business underwritten.
 The market risk SCR components are set out below:

 Market risk components €

-Currency risk 1,391
+Concentration risk 4,327,812

-Spread risk 615,000
+Spread risk 412,000

-Concentration risk 7,196,732
+Currency risk 141,255

-Diversification (590,132)
+Diversification (528,051)

-Total market risk 7,222,992
+Total market risk 4,353,017